 Effective Integrated Healthcare is proud to offer a wide range of treatment options to eliminate muscular pain.
-Instead of limiting you to one or two treatment options like massage, our professionals have experience in both ancient and modern techniques.
+Instead of limiting you to one or two treatment options, our professionals have experience in both ancient and modern techniques.
 Dry needling is a newer form of therapy compared to acupuncture, and its uses are different.
 In our office, we can use both forms of treatment for pain-free relaxation.

 What Is Dry Needling?

 Myofascial trigger point dry needling is a treatment to restore full and normal function to constricted muscles.
 This technique is typically used in areas with tight bands or knots in the muscle and is an alternative to Trigger Point Injection therapy.

 Dry needling utilizes sterile, thin monofilament needles, like acupuncture.
 When inserted into tight muscle groups, dry needling encourages the contracted muscles to release to their normal length.
 At the same time, the needles increase circulation and decrease the inflammation that causes pain.

 How Dry Needling Helps Crofton & Millersville Patients

 Dry needling is one of the best ways to relieve muscle stiffness, soreness, and pain within a short period of time.
 If you live an active lifestyle, chances are you deal with muscle fatigue on a frequent basis.
 Dry needling can boost muscle recovery and get you back to the activities you love faster.